SCHOOL OF PHYSICS

 - What is dark energy?

-The members of Early Universe Cosmology group at IPM Physics school are currently working on topics such as inflation and alternatives, cosmic strings and related ideas.
+The members of Early Universe Cosmology group at IPM Physics school are currently working on topics such as inflation and alternatives, cosmological pertubation theory, cosmic strings and related ideas.
 One main goal is how to obtain inflation from a fundamental theory of high energy physics such as string theory and test it with observations.

 People active in the cosmology group of IPM:

-Hassan Firouzjahi
+- Hassan Firouzjahi

 Part Time:

-Salome Khoeini-Moghaddam
+- Salome Khoeini-Moghaddam

 Student:

-Ali Akbar Abolhasani
+- Ali Akbar Abolhasani

-© Copyright 2000-2005
+© Copyright 2000-2011

-Institute for Studies in Theoretical Physics and Mathematics (IPM)
+Institute for Research in Fundamental Sciences (IPM)

 All rights reserved.